zio/zio/docs/datatypes/core/zio/zio.md

 Unlike `try` / `finally`, `ensuring` works across all types of effects, including asynchronous and concurrent effects.

-Here is another example of ensuring that our clean-up action called before our effect is done:
+Here is another example of ensuring that our clean-up action is called before our effect is done:

 ```scala mdoc:silent
 import zio.Task